vishalpuri2594/CollEdge/README.md

 *Coming Soon
 Placement details, internship opportunities, nearby PG’s option and alumni connect for GGSIPU.
 Stop reading, just click and download colledge app.

+# Personal Achievements/Features

+- Developed from scratch and launched the application within a year reaching 4500+ downloads and 4.7/5 rating.
+- Lead a team of 3 developers for Windows / IOS application and back-end development.
+- Worked on Google Analytics and increased the average active users by 200%.
+- Launched the application in 2 colleges of Delhi University and 3 colleges of GGSIP University as their official application and managed 2500+ active users on the app.
+- Co-founded official college society Edge-Squad in 5 colleges having 60+ students each.
+- Increased Facebook reach by 2 folds, now over 2000 in one month.